placekit/autocomplete-react/README.md

 - If you want to customize the input style, create your own component using our [custom hook](#-custom-hook).
 You can reuse our component as a base.
 - If you want to customize the suggestions list style, don't import our stylesheet and create your own following [PlaceKit Autocomplete JS](https://github.com/placekit/autocomplete-js#-customize) documentation.
 - Handlers are exposed directly as properties for ease of access.
+- Again, make sure you memoize options and handler functions with `useMemo` and `useCallback`.

 ## 🪝 Custom hook